-Berenberg Absolute Return European Equities (hereinafter the "Fund") is an investment fund in the form of an investment fund (fonds commun de placement (FCP)) pursuant to Part I of the Luxembourg Law of 17 December 2010 relating to undertakings for collective investment ("Law of 2010") and as regards Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.
+The Berenberg Euro Floating Rate Notes (SGB) is an investment fund (fonds commun de placement) pursuant to Part I of the Luxembourg Law of 17 December 2010 relating to undertakings for collective investment ("Law of 2010") within the meaning of the European Directives.

-The Fund is managed by Universal-Investment-Luxembourg S.A. (hereinafter, "Management Company"), a public limited company (Aktiengesellschaft) according to the law of the Grand Duchy of Luxembourg which has its registered office in Grevenmacher, in its name for the collective account of the investors.
+The Fund is managed by Universal-Investment-Luxembourg S.A. (the "Management Company"), a public limited company under the law of the Grand Duchy of Luxembourg with its registered office in Grevenmacher, in its name for the collective account of the unitholders.